Who Needs HIV/AIDS Housing?

 - Training Opportunities - For information on upcoming events, self-paced online training, and recorded webinars, go to Training and Events.

-- Grantee Information - To learn more about the agencies and organizations that have received funding, visit About Grantees.
+- Grantee Information - To view amounts awarded to organizations under HUD programs over the past several years, go to CPD Allocations and Awards.
+To learn more about the agencies and organizations that have received funding, visit About Grantees.

 - Performance Reports - To learn how the HOPWA program has been implemented and performed in prior years, visit HOPWA Performance Profiles.